lowandrew/Plasmid_Assembler/docs/usage.md

 - `-rid, --reverse_id`: Same as `-fid`, but for reverse reads.
 - `-nc, --no_consensus`: Finding consensus sequences takes a fair chunk of time.
 If you want to skip this step and only identify the plasmids present in your sample, add this option.
 Adding this option means that any post-analysis of your plasmids that would usually take place (AMR detection, etc) will not occur.
 - `-l, --low_memory`: Enabling this flag will make the PlasmidExtractor pipeline use substantially less memory (~7GB of RAM at peak usage instead of >20GB).
 May cause slight drops in sensitivity, but nothing too drastic.
+- `-rp, --remove_plasmid`: This flag will enable creation of plasmid-free reads, so that you can assemble/do downstream analysis on only chromosomal reads.
+Cannot be used with the `-nc` flag.